Pfarrer/html-email-obfuscator/README.md

 email-obfuscator for Node.js
 ============================

-This module combines some Email obfuscation technics in the browser.
+This module combines some Email obfuscation technics.

  * The @ char is removed and only its index is passed on.
 It will be reinserted using the expression String.fromCharCode(4*2*2*4).
  * The address itself will be transmitted as a ROT13 transformed string which will be retransformed by Javascript.

 Usage
 -----